To help with licensing and organising your event, click on the questions below for more information.

 For each event type:

-– Cross country – results, entries list (unless using scottishathletics online entry system), event return form, levies (if due)
+– Cross country – results, entries list, event return form, levies (if due)

-– Heavy throws/Highland games – results, entries list (unless using scottishathletics online entry system), event return form
+– Heavy throws/Highland games – results, entries list, event return form

-– Hill running – results, entries list (unless using scottishathletics online entry system), event return form
+– Hill running – results, entries list, event return form

-– Road running and multi-terrain – results, entries list (unless using scottishathletics online entry system), event return form, medical return form, levies (if due)
+– Road running and multi-terrain – results, entries list, event return form, medical return form, levies (if due)

-– Track and field – results, entries list (unless using scottishathletics online entry system), event return form
+– Track and field – results, entries list, event return form

-– Trail running/ultra – results, entries list (unless using scottishathletics online entry system), event return form, levies (if due).
+– Trail running/ultra – results, entries list, event return form, levies (if due).

-- Under UK Athletics rules, levies of £2 per person should be paid by non-scottishathletics members who take part in licensed road and multi-terrain, cross country and trail and ultra-distance events.
-For most events, event organisers offer a £2 discount on entry to scottishathletics members (on production of their SA membership number), with the additional £2 charged to non-members serving as levies.
+Levies of £2 per person should be paid by non-scottishathletics members who take part in licensed road and multi-terrain, cross country and trail and ultra-distance events.
+Event organisers should, under UKA Rules) offer a £2 discount on entry to scottishathletics members (on production of their SA membership number), with the additional £2 charged to non-members serving as levies.
 These levies should be collected by the Event Organiser and paid to scottishathletics within 28 days of the event taking place.

 Levies do not need to be collected at events under track and field, hill running or heavy throws/Highland games licences, or in any event where entry costs £2 or less.

 Races only open to children (under 16) do not need to collect levies, but if the race is also open to runners over 16 all non-members taking part in the event, regardless of their age, will be expected to pay this fee (ie. in a mass-participation 5K).
 If an event is organised by students for students (and this is made clear on the event’s licence application) any non-student entries should pay the £2 levy fee, but scottishathletics will not expect levies to be collected from student entrants if a student discount is offered instead.

-- A variety of materials are available from the scottishathletics website under the ’Organising an Event’ tab.
-Information has been sub-divided by event type to help event organisers find the information most relevant to them.
+A variety of materials are available from the scottishathletics website under the ’Organising an Event’ tab.
 The UK Athletics rule book may be able to clarify some issues, and if you have any further questions, contact the scottishathletics events team.